1.2. Finding scientific literature

 • Create a free account on Zotero and use it to sync your library.

-• If you have many PDFs, use Zotfile to put the PDFs in a specific folder, avoiding to sync those via Zotero (saving space).
+• If you have many PDFs, use Attanger or Zotfile to put the PDFs in a specific folder, avoiding syncing those via Zotero (saving space).

-• If you collaborate on a project, create a Group and shared library.
+• If you collaborate on a project, create a Group and a shared library.

-• Mendeley (also quite good, but in my opinion less powerful than Zotero).
+• Mendeley (also quite good, but less powerful than Zotero, and proprietary, owned by Elsevier).

 One-time bibliography generation: